Glossary of College Terms

 Units Completed: Total number of units in the courses for which a student has received a grade of A, B, C, D, F, P, or NP.

-Upper Division: Refers to courses taken at the junior and senior class level; available at the four-year college or university.
+Upper Division: Refers to courses taken at the junior and senior class level at the four-year college or university or during the last two years of a Bachelor's degree program at a CCC.

 W